This article by Jennifer Tan originally appeared in SGX's kopi-C: the Company brew series, and is republished with permission

 Click here for the company's StockFacts page.

-For the full year ended 30 June 2020 financial results, click here.
+For the half year ended 30 June 2020 financial results, click here.

 kopi-C is a regular column on the SGX Research website that features C-level executives of leading companies listed on Singapore Exchange.
 These interviews are profiles of senior management aimed at helping investors better understand the individuals who run these corporations.